-More to the point, with Apple poised to copy Motorola and ditch the headphone socket from its iPhones, wireless audio is about to make the big leap from being widely used but still viewed with suspicion in certain quarters, to becoming the portable audio norm.
+With Apple ditching the headphone socket from its iPhones, wireless audio is about to make the big leap from being widely used but still viewed with suspicion in certain quarters, to becoming the portable audio norm.

 It's just as well, then, that manufacturers are gradually ironing out the issues that have previously dogged Bluetooth cans.

-These, then, are our current favourite Bluetooth speakers, roughly in order of preference.
+These, then, are our current favourite Bluetooth headphones.
 We have a mix of over-ear, on-ear and in-ear options.
-There are plenty more of the last category in our headphones-for-running list.
+There are plenty more of the last category in our headphones-for-running article.

 Bowers & Wilkins P7 Wireless